Xenador77/fpga_101_papilio/lab001/README.md

 [> Presentation / Goals
 -----------------------
-During this lab, we will generate our first FPGA design on the Nexys4DDR.
+During this lab, we will generate our first FPGA design on the Papilio_Pro.
 The base design is a simple led blinker and we will modify it to change the functionality and understand what can be easily done with FPGAs.

 Only minimal notions of Migen are required for this lab.
 Migen manual can be found at: https://m-labs.hk/migen/manual/

-The pinout of the Nexys4DDR's basic IOs is shown below:
+The pinout of the Papilio_Pro's basic IOs is shown below:

 ![Nesys4DDR's basic IOs](pinout.png)